Vulnerable API App

 In most of the cases, endpoint supports various http methods, let's verify it using

-method.
-Let's visit the same users enpoint and send the request to repeater this time, and change HTTP method fromGET
+OPTIONSmethod.
+Let's visit the same users enpoint and send the request to repeater this time, and change HTTP method fromGETtoPOSTGET /api/users HTTP/1.1 # change to OPTIONS /api/users HTTP/1.1On visiting

 /api/users/